datanav/docs/getting-started.rst

 Apply
 =====
-The **["apply"]** operation applies an own-specified function to an entity.
+The :ref:`apply <apply_function>` operation applies an own-specified function to an entity.
 I.e. the call ["apply", "SomeFunc", "_S.orders"] applied the function "SomeFunc" to the source "_S.orders".

 Hops
 ====
-**["hops"]** joins two datasets and returns the entities where the specified parameters match:
+The :ref:`hops <hops_function>` function joins two datasets and returns the entities where the specified parameters match:

 ::